 - Add dry ingredients without beating too much.

-- Add chopped pecans and mix.
+- Add chopped pecans and stir to mix.

 - Pour this batter into the prepared pan, smoothing top.